zikaiqin/rms/server/README.md

 # RMS &ndash; Back-End

 RMS uses Python and Flask for its back-end.
-See the following sections for instructions on how to run this project locally.
+Continue reading to find out how you can run this project in development mode.